Don’t be stuck with plain Tumblers! Learn how to create hand-painted water bottles to put your own creative spin on your cups!

 The bottle of paints instructions is to paint and let cure for 4 days and then put it in the oven to set it.
 Place in a cool oven.
 Heat to 275°F and bake for 30 minutes.
 Allow to cool in the oven.

 Seal the water bottles

 After you take them out of the oven, I wanted to seal them.
 I originally used this matte spray.

 I gave it 2 coats…making sure to tape off the whole mouth part- I don’t want any contact with the spray paint (although most of these have bottle tops or straws)

 So now I’m pretty much obsessed and want to paint on all the water bottles I come in contact with!
-I want to make an orange one and a daisy one and a lemon one….so many fun choices!
+I want to make an orange one and a daisy one and a lemon one!
+No water bottle is safe!